RickStrahl/BlogPosts/2019-04/Adventures-in-.NET-SDK-Installation-SDKs-not-Showing-Up/AdventuresInNetSdkInstallationSdksNotShowingUp.md

 ![](Net30InstalledProperlyWith22CommandLine.png)

-or if you really need to have both SDKs installed fix the path so that the one you need in your current session is first in the path sequence.
+or if you really need to have both SDKs installed fix the path so that the one you need - the 64 bit one most likely - is first in the path sequence.

-* Fix 64 bit SDK locations to be first in Windows Path

 ### Do you need 32 Bit SDKs?
 There should be very little need for 32 bit versions of the SDK on Windows.
 Most moderns Windows machines are running 64 bit so if you are building a new application it would make sense to build your apps using 64 bit.